Overview

 Professional accreditation

-The Business School recognises the importance of professional body accreditation, to ensure that not only do we deliver well researched courses, but also that our students meet the professional expectations of prospective employers and have the opportunity to gain professional body qualifications.
-The course is accredited by the Chartered Institute of Personnel and Development (CIPD).
+Christ Church Business School recognises the importance of professional body accreditation, to ensure that not only do we deliver well researched courses, but our students meet the professional expectations of prospective employers and have the opportunity to gain professional body qualifications.

 Industry links

-We work with industry stakeholders aligned to the continued development of our teaching programme, research and knowledge exchange.
-Some of these come in as guest lecturers and we also have masterclasses by visiting professors chosen for their continuing expertise in business and management.
-These established links have helped some of our students to secure placements.
-A Business School Advisory Board has been established which includes representatives from across the private and public sector.
-This encourages employer engagement as the Board engages in discussion about technical content of the curriculum and the development of wider employability skills, the provision of work placement opportunities, guest speakers, live case studies, and workplace visits.
+We work with industry stakeholders to further enhance our teaching, research and knowledge exchange.
+Some stakeholders come in as guest lecturers and we also have masterclasses by visiting professors who are chosen for their expertise in Human Resource Management.
+These established links have helped some of our students to secure placements

 Regulated by the Office for Students